In the News

 Tuesday, August 05, 2014.

 Manufactured with Adesto’s robust memory technology known as CBRAM®, these innovative products maintain data integrity during the harsh temperature and irradiation conditions imposed by sterilization processes used in medical device manufacturing.
 CBRAM’s properties of low power and high radiation tolerance offer an intriguing capability for new and improved medical devices.
 Applications include wearable electronics, orthopedics, smart syringes and sample containers, surgical devices requiring sterilization before re-use, as well as many future applications.
-The RM24EP family will also benefit applications that rely upon boot code and reference and calibration data in areas such as RFID bio-material tracking, drug delivery and capsule-endoscopy.
+The RM24EP family will also benefit applications that rely upon boot code and online viagra reference and calibration data in areas such as RFID bio-material tracking, drug delivery and capsule-endoscopy.

 Although Flash-based memory serves as a backbone of many electronic devices, sterilization modes using high energy irradiation or elevated temperature have challenged the survivability of traditional Flash technology.
 In fact, experiments show that traditional Flash memories can experience unrecoverable damage at only 1/50th of the typical irradiation dose applied during a routine sterilization process.

 “This weakness is limiting the features, intelligence and flexibility of medical device designs that depend on memory storage,” said Ishai Naveh, VP of Marketing at Adesto.
 “It is also adding manufacturing steps and cost to the end product.
 With an essential need for sterilization and low-power operation, Adesto’s CBRAM®-based products will open new opportunities to medical product designers to add function to their intelligent, energy-conscious medical devices.”